Asiphezi02-matiso/-Work-Readiness-Portfolio-AsipheziMatiso/README.md

 # Asiphezi Matiso 222285109 Digital Portfolio
 ### Welcome to my portfolio as a third-year ICT student specializing in Communication Networks.
-This portfolio showcases my learning and development throughout the Work Readiness Training programme.
+This digital portfolio demonstrates my development in key work readiness competencies through structured training, including communication, interview preparation, professional networking, and workplace etiquette.
+It highlights my learning journey and practical application of skills in a professional context.

 # 1.Business Communication
 ### Evidence: